adeschamps/adeschamps.github.io/_drafts/observer.md

 }
 ```

-In the example above, it is important that the observer be initialized before the counter.
+If we declared the observer and counter in the opposite order,
-Otherwise, the compiler will stop us because the counter is still holding a reference to the observer when the observer goes out of scope.
+then the the compiler will stop us because the counter is still holding a reference to the observer when the observer goes out of scope.
-At the risk of going too far on a tangent, this is where one could use reference counted pointers like [`Rc`][Rc].
+At the risk of going too far on a tangent, this is a place where one could use reference counted pointers like [`Rc`][Rc].

 Since this example uses non-mutable references, we can safely register our observer with as many counters as we want: